 Punitive or exemplary damages are rarely, if ever, awarded.
 They are not generally available in respect of claims for breach of contract.
-Although they are available in tort claims (see Kuddus (AP) v Chief Constable of Leicester Constabulary [2001] 2 WLR 1789), exemplary damages will only be awarded in certain limited circumstances, including where the defendant's conduct was calculated to make a profit that exceeds the compensation recoverable by the claimant or where there has been oppressive, arbitrary and unconstitutional conduct by Government servants

-(see Rowlands v Chief Constable of Merseyside [2006] All ER (D) 298 (Dec)).
-Exemplary damages may be awarded in claims regarding infringements of competition law, but only where the breach was intentional or reckless and the defendant's conduct was so outrageous as to justify an award (2 Travel Group Plc (in Liquidation) v Cardiff City Transport Services [2012] CAT 19).
-Exemplary damages are not generally recoverable in circumstances where a defendant has already been fined in respect of his conduct (see Devenish Nutrition Limited v Sanofi-Aventis SA and Others [2007] EWHC 2394 (Ch)).
+Although they are available in tort claims (Kuddus (AP) v.
+Chief Constable of Leicestershire [2001] 2 WLR 1789), exemplary damages will only be awarded in certain limited circumstances, including where the defendant's conduct was calculated to make a profit that exceeds the compensation recoverable by the claimant or where there has been oppressive, arbitrary, and unconstitutional conduct by Government servants (Rowlands v.
+Chief Constable of Merseyside [2006] EWCA Civ 1773).
+Exemplary damages may be awarded in claims regarding infringements of competition law, but only where the breach was intentional or reckless and the defendant's conduct was so outrageous as to justify an award (2 Travel Group Plc (in Liquidation) v.
+Cardiff City Transport Services [2012] CAT 19).
+Exemplary damages are not generally recoverable in circumstances where a defendant has already been fined in respect of his/her conduct (Devenish Nutrition Limited v.
+Sanofi-Aventis SA and Others [2007] EWHC 2394 (Ch)).

-6.5 Is there a maximum limit on the damages recoverable from one manufacturer e.g. for a series of claims arising from one incident or accident?
+6.5 Is there a maximum limit on the damages recoverable from one manufacturer, e.g. for a series of claims arising from one incident or accident?